 Finally, to provide additional support during this period and to help customers spend quality time with their families, Orange is offering all of its customers free-to-air broadcasting of the four OCS channels and the five kids channels (Boomerang, Tiji, Boing, Toonami and Canal J) via their set-top box until 31 March 2020 (excluding on-demand services).

 In all 26 countries where the Group is present in the consumer market, both in Africa and the Middle East as well as in Europe, Orange has implemented preventive measures alongside those taken by national authorities to deal with the spread of the Covid19 virus.

 A Crisis Committee, chaired by the Chief Executive Officer, has been set up in each subsidiary in order to regularly discuss the local situation and the necessary measures to be implemented.
 These measures include the suspension of international travel and the cancellation of all events until 31 May 2020, the application of preventive hygiene measures and the recommendation to interact through remote, digital tools as much as possible.

 Finally, for each country, a Business Continuity Plan has been defined in compliance with national obligations, making it possible to protect employees and ensure the quality of service to customers.

 Enterprise and professional customers in France and around the world

 It’s Business Continuity Plan, which is already in place across the globe and is tested several times a year, has already enabled business continuity for companies during numerous global crises (natural disasters, political turbulence, pandemics, etc.) over the past 20 years.
-Orange Business Services is capable of transferring and reconfiguring its customer support activities across its five major service centres across the world.
+Orange Business is capable of transferring and reconfiguring its customer support activities across its five major service centres across the world.

 Local teams are currently working to inform business customers of the preparatory measures that need to be taken and to implement them as quickly as possible.
 This work focuses on three main areas: